tamikaxuross/moodiematch-backend/README.md

 Moodie Match helps users take a short quiz and get a personalized movie recommendation.
 Users can also view and save their favorite movies.
-This frontend communicates with a Flask backend API and uses the TMDb API for movie data.
+This frontend communicates with a Node.js and Express backend and uses the TMDb API for movie data.

 ## Tech Stack